pschatzmann/ESP32-A2DP/README.md

 I2S is an electrical serial bus interface standard used for connecting digital audio devices together.
 It is used to communicate PCM audio data between integrated circuits in an electronic device.

-So we can just feed the input from Bluetooth to the I2S output: An example for this from Expressive can be found on [Github](https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/classic_bt/a2dp_sink).
+So we can just feed the input from Bluetooth to the I2S output: An example for this from Espressif can be found on [Github](https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/classic_bt/a2dp_sink).

 Unfortunately this example did not make me happy so I decided to convert it into a simple __Arduino Library__ that is very easy to use from an Arduino Software IDE.